textpattern/textpattern.github.io/administration/files-panel.md

 files-folder with the name of the replaced file.
 This is *different* from replacing an image's file.)

-### List of files (files catalogue) {#list-of-files-files-catalogue .sectionedit4#list_of_files_files_catalogue}
+## List of existing files

-If there are any download files in your textpattern install, a list (or catalogue) of files will be provided beneath the upload dialogue.
+Beneath the upload and search area there is the table, or list, of existing files.
+Each row is one file.

 #### Search function and filter {#search_function_and_filter}